This Step: Get a Learner Permit

 C) Take the Written ND Permit Test

 With the above requirements in hand, go to a nearby North Dakota DOT driver licensing office to take your written exam.
-Once you pass, you’ll receive an instruction permit valid for one year.
+Once you pass, you’ll receive an instruction permit.